Writing Libraries#

 nmspy = "nmspy"

-With this configuration, the library can be ran like pymhf run nmspy
+With this configuration, the library can be ran like pymhf run nmspy.

-pymhfcmd
+pymhfcmd entry-point#

 Libraries can also register commands which can be run so that they may provide some extra functionality in a simple way.
 An example might be to have some function which checks whether the patterns the library provides is correct for the current version of the game.